struckbylightning/Notepad/_posts/2018-04-30-Fieldset-Dynamic-Lightning-Input-Output-Form-Apexless-Reusable-Component.md

   - LightningComponent
 tags: 'LightningComponent,reusable component,AdminsFavorite'
 ---
-Reusable Lightning Component
+Few questions for you,

--Are you using LeX?
+- Are you using LeX?
--Do you need to show few input fields only on basis of certain filter criteria (can\`t create new recordtype)?
+- Do you need to show few input fields only on basis of certain filter criteria (can\`t create new recordtype)?
--Want to  have flexibility to add/remove/reorder the displayed fields?
+- Want to have flexibility to add/remove/reorder the displayed fields?
--Also need flexibility to change the title/icon of the form component?
+- Also need flexibility to change the title/icon of the form component?
--Added flexibility of having the form support both output(read-only) / input(Create / Update) will not hurt?
+- Added flexibility of having the form support both output (read-only)  input(Create / Update) will not hurt?

 ### If answer to above question is yes look no further, below component is match made in heaven, as it will let you to do the following,